 Texas officials confirmed the suspect as Devin Patrick Kelley, 26.
 They said he lived in New Braunfels, which is about 35 miles north of the Sutherland Springs church.

-A U.S. official told The Associated Press that Kelley didn't appear to be linked to organized terrorist groups.
-The official spoke on the condition of anonymity because the person wasn't authorized to discuss the investigation.
+A US official told The Associated Press that Kelley didn't appear to be linked to organised terrorist groups.
+The official spoke on the condition of anonymity because the person wasn't authorised to discuss the investigation.